Residence permit researcher (Directive (EU) 2016/801)

 Short-term intra-EU mobility for less than 180 days

 Do you want to conduct research in the Netherlands for less than 180 days?
 And you have a residence permit as a researcher under the Directive in another EU country?
-Then go to Short-term mobility as a researcher
+Then go to our webpage Directive (EU) 2016/801: Short-term mobility of researchers.

 Requirements